alcino723/ONNX2HEF2AIHAT/README.md

 python onnx2har.py EXAMPLE
 ```

-When conversion is complete, YOUR_MODEL_NAME.har should be under the Hailo folder.
+When conversion is complete, `YOUR_MODEL_NAME.har` should be saved under the Hailo folder.

-### 1.5) Calibration dataset

-Before running the optimization step, you will need to create a calibration set for the optimization process.

-### 1.6) Optimized HAR
+### 1.6) HAR to Optimized HAR

+If your model is train with data normalize to range[0 - 1], run the script

 ```bash
 python optimize_har.py YOUR_MODEL_NAME